Tommy Jones (quarterback): Professional career

-Nashville Kats

 Jones joined the Nashville Kats of the Arena Football League in the winter of 2004, he attended training camp with the Kats, but failed to make the team.

-Columbus Destroyers

-After the outdoor game had seemed to lose interest in him, he signed to play arena football for the Columbus Destroyers, but didn't appear in any games.
+Jones signed to play arena football for the Columbus Destroyers, but didn't appear in any games.

-Odessa Roughnecks

 Jones was finally given a chance to start in every game by the Odessa Roughnecks during the 2006 season, and led the club to their only championship (Intense Football League) after going 12–2 during the regular season.
 Jones led the offense by posting 100 touchdown passes during the season, and led the club to a recording-setting 97–56 win over Corpus Christi Hammerheads in Intense Bowl II.

-Mississippi MudCats

 After his great indoor success, he then came to the Mississippi MudCats in 2007 as their starting quarterback, where he completed 63% of his passes, threw 102 touchdowns, setting a league record with the AIFA and he rushed for 12 touchdowns.
 Jones was voted to the AIFA All Star Team in 2007 and was re-signed for a second season with the MudCats.

-El Paso Generals

-Jones led the El Paso Generals to a 12-2 regular season record in '09 including the Lone Star Division Championship.
+Jones led the El Paso Generals to a 12–2 regular season record in '09 including the Lone Star Division Championship.
 Jones led the IFL with 3,158 passing yards in 2009 and finished second among all quarterbacks with 66 touchdown passes.
 Jones became the only quarterback to eclipse the 3,000-yard passing mark in 2009 and he led the league with 225.6 passing yards averaged a game.
 Jones posted 450 passing yards with nine touchdown passes in two games played during the 2009 IFL playoffs and he would lead the Generals to an appearance in the Intense Conference Championship Game against Billings.
 Jones capped off the 2009 season by being named to the All-IFL Second Team.

-West Texas Roughnecks

-Jones signed with the Roughnecks for the 2010 season, this time the team had moved to the Indoor Football League after the Intense Football League folded.
+Jones signed with the West Texas Roughnecks for the 2010 season, this time the team had moved to the Indoor Football League after the Intense Football League folded.
 He played in 13 games passing for 2,487 yards and 42 touchdowns.
 The Roughnecks lost in the first round of the IFL playoffs.